 There are several reasons why you might need to keep a device or appliance fully charged.
 Fridges and freezers, for example, need a constant stream of electricity to keep the items inside of them cool.
 Alarm clocks need to stay plugged in so that they go off when the user needs them.
 Generally speaking, appliances or devices that don’t store energy on their own will need a consistent source of power to keep them functioning.
 Regardless of the reason, phantom energy is created whether or not the energy can be stored, and will unfortunately cause a rise in utility costs for you.

-If you want to save costs on your energy bill, minimizing the amount of phantom energy lingering in your house is an easy start.
-Unplugging devices when you’re not using them, especially for extended periods of time, will help keep the energy flow at bay until you need it again.
+If you want to save costs on your energy bill, minimizing the amount of phantom energy in your house is an easy start.
+Unplugging devices when you’re not using them, especially for extended periods of time, will help keep the energy flow at bay.
 Not only that, but charging your devices only when necessary will also help preserve their life spans, and their batteries won’t drain as quickly while using them.
 We don’t recommend doing this for things like freezers or security cameras, as their functions require them to stay plugged in.

-Purchasing smart technology is another way to cut down on phantom energy emissions.
+Purchasing smart and energy-efficient appliances is another way to cut down on phantom energy emissions.
 Some appliances are made to be energy efficient, requiring less energy to stay running even while plugged in.
-Be on the lookout for alternative energy sources as well, since they can also help reduce overall energy consumption (and by extension phantom energy use) in your household.
-Energy monitoring tools are also worth an investment, as they provide a more accurate measurement of how much energy is being used.
+Be on the lookout for alternative energy sources as well, since they can also help reduce overall energy consumption (and, by extension, phantom energy use) in your household.
+Energy-monitoring tools are also worth an investment, as they provide a more accurate measurement of how much energy is being used.
 With these tips and tricks combined, you’ll be able to reduce overall energy consumption and save money in the long run.